hengwei-chan/fragassembler/README.md

                                 MongoDB.
      -c,--collection <arg>      Collection name to fetch from selected database in MongoDB.
-     -nd,--noduplicates         If given, the SSC library to build/extend will contain no structural duplicates with similar
-                                chemical shifts (deviations smaller than 5.0
-                                ppm).
      -j,--json <arg>            Path to SSC library in JSON format.

 ### Example